kofuyuaika/kofuyuaika.github.io/about.markdown

 permalink: /about/
 ---
 ## INTRO
-Mechatronics engineer specializing in hardware integration, API development, controller design and tuning (PID, lead/lag, notch).
+I am a mechatronics engineer specializing in hardware integration, API development, controller design and tuning, with previous experience in computer vision and machine learning from academic research.

 `Nice to meet you!`
 `よろしくお願いします！`